Advertiser disclosure

 Information Technology Major Overview

 Were you the “computer guy” that all your teachers could rely on growing up?
-Or, maybe you helped solve any computer problems your parents couldn’t quite figure out?
+Perhaps you helped solve any computer problems your parents couldn’t quite figure out?
 Either way, if you’re interested in computers and you enjoy fixing their issues, you might want to consider majoring in Information Technology!

 Keep on reading to learn everything you need to know about the IT major, including typical coursework, popular jobs for IT majors, and the salaries for those jobs.